devopscenter/dcDemoBlog-web/README.md

 To enter the container:

     ./enter-container.sh
         - Select the web container

 You will need to create the database the very first time you bring down the images and start the containers as the database will be empty.
 Outside of this demo, you would restore a database from a backup at this point to get it up to speed.
-In this case we want to start with an empty database, but we at least need to creat one.
+In this case we want to start with an empty database, but we at least need to create one.
 So type:

-    echo "create databaes dcdemoblog" | psql -U postgres
+    echo "create database dcdemoblog" | psql -U postgres

 and then we need to tell the django project about the database, so type: